Gateway to Bryce Canyon National Park, the quintessential town of Panguitch itself is one of the main reasons to visit south-central Utah.

 Set about 20 minutes south of the town, Panguitch Lake is one of the biggest reasons to visit the area during a relaxing weekend getaway.
 At 8,400 feet above sea level, the place astounds with classic mountain views, year-round fishing opportunities, and a myriad of gorgeous hikes.

 You can visit Panguitch Lake on a day trip from the city, which most locals do.
-But it you long for an even more intimate experience, book your stay at the Panguitch Lake Resort.
+Yet if you long for an even more intimate experience, book your stay at the Panguitch Lake Resort.
 Nestled right on the shore of the lake, the place boasts comfortable cabins that make you feel at home away from home.

 Escape the noise of big cities or even the popular national parks (if you visit Utah on weekends), and dive into the secluded realm of Panguitch Lake.
 Have a picnic by the lake, engage in seasonal horseback riding activities, or hit the slope on your mountain bike.